Nitin-hackgramer/Castly/README.md

 - organizational decision-making

 That evolution kept the same core idea: cryptographic trust, auditability, and tamper-resistant election flow, but made the platform more adaptable for real-world use outside the original government hackathon setting.

----

-## Roadmap

-- Add a polished hosted frontend URL
-- Improve documentation for each API endpoint
-- Add role-based demo accounts for local testing
-- Expand audit dashboards
-- Add more automated tests for production edge cases

----

-## License

-Add your preferred license here if this project will be published publicly.